Pupils at key stage 2 should be taught to:

 Continue Reading National Curriculum in England: Computing Programmes of Study

-Google Blockly Games Maze 5 Solution #Blockly #Javascript #Coding...
+Google Blockly Games Maze 10 Best Answer #Blockly #Javascript #Coding...